Today every single site on the web is talking about your online privacy protection and taking the oath that they will take more than gold.

 Before answering this question, let’s find how exactly these things work.

-At first, let’s talk about your smartphone and their applications.
+At first, let’s talk about your smartphone and its applications.
 This is because your smartphone is the main door of your online privacy breach.

 Have you ever paid attention to the pop-up while installing any app from the Play Store?